Security and health

 It is strongly recommended that Australian travellers take out comprehensive travel insurance that will cover any overseas medical costs, before their departure.
 They should confirm that their insurance covers them for the whole time they will be away and check what circumstances and activities are / are not included in their policy.

 It is also recommended that Australian travellers register your travel and contact details, before travelling, on the Department of Foreign Affairs and Trade website, to provide greater protection in case of an emergency.

-Bag snatching by thieves in cars or on motorbikes is common, so:
+Bag snatching by thieves in cars or on motorbikes is common so vigilant while in public.